- Communist dictator of Cuba from 1959 to 2006

 Upon the Revolutionary triumph, Castro appointed Matos military commander of Camaguey province where Matos signed off on the prompt firing-squad executions of over 60 Batista soldiers, including a wounded one who was carried to the stake on a stretcher.
 Nine months later Matos was facing a firing squad himself, accused by Castro of "treason."

 That letter sealed Matos' doom.
 Raul Castro and Che Guevara wanted him immediately lined up at the paredon and executed.
 Castro thought it over and countered that he didn't want to make Matos "a martyr."
 With Matos' trial most of the "moderates" (democratic socialists) still in Castro's government had to finally face the music.
-Most resigned, went underground then into exile -- in that order.
+Most resigned, went underground, and then went into exile -- in that order.

 Matos ended up suffering 20 years in Castro's dungeons.
 He refused any and all "rehabilitation" by his jailers and suffered horribly for it.
-He was finally released in 1979 and lives in Miami today where he heads the political group Cuba Democratica y Independente (CID).
+He was finally released in 1979 and lived in Miami until his death in February 2014.
+There, he headed the political group Cuba Democratica y Independente (CID).

-Among other Revolutionary "Comandantes" who fought alongside Castro against Batista, served early in his regime, but weren't quite as fortunate as Matos were Humberto Sori Marin and William "El Americano" Morgan.
+Among other Revolutionary "Comandantes" who fought alongside Castro against Batista and served early in Castro's regime, but weren't quite as fortunate as Matos, were Humberto Sori Marin and William "El Americano" Morgan.
 Both fell out with La Revolucion over Communism.
 And the way Castro saw it, they were the traitors, not him.

 "Don't worry Mariano," a smiling Castro said while slapping him affectionately on the back.
 "In the Sierra I learned to love your brother.
 Yes, he's in our custody, but completely safe from harm.
 Absolutely nothing will happen to him.
 Please give your mom and dad a big hug and big kiss from me and tell them to please calm down."